nghiamphan/react-vite-pwa/README.md

 # Introduction

 A progressive web app using React and vite-plugin-pwa.
-The app allows user to create, set priority and cross off to-to tasks.
+The app allows user to create, set priority and cross off to-do tasks.